LiorMichaeli/Font-Recognition-in-Images/README.md

 * Images for README: Folder that contains images for README.

-* data: Folder that need to contain the train.h5 and test.h5 files.
+* data: Folder that needs to contain the train.h5 and test.h5 files.
-  If you need the data files go to the Download data section in Getting Started section.
+  If you need the data files go to the Download data section in the Getting Started section.

 * models:

-  * models_predictions_on_test: Contains the submissions files, i.e., the models predictions on the test dataset.
+  * models_predictions_on_test: Contains the submissions files, i.e., the model's predictions on the test dataset.

-  * models_weights: Folder that need to contain the model's weights of the models that appeared in the report.
+  * models_weights: Folder that needs to contain the model's weights of the models that appeared in the report.
-	  If you need the model's weights of the models that appeared in the report, go to the Download models weights section in Getting Started section.
+	  If you need the model weights of the models that appeared in the report, go to the Download models weights section in the Getting Started section.

   * optimized_models_params: Contain the hyperparameters of the optimized models that appeared in the report.

 * report: Folder that contains the technical report and his figures.
   * report.pdf: The technical report of the project
   * figures: Contains the figures that appeared in the technical report

 * src: Folder that contains the src code files of the project
 	* config file: Has the configurations and constants of the project